Mrs. Ann Bertels

 Welcome back to school!
 I am looking forward to working with you this year.
 My goal is to help you create a solid foundation of language arts skills and develop at least an appreciation if not a love for the written word.

-English I- both regular and honors - is a whole year course meeting every day for one period.
+English I is a whole year course meeting every day for one period.
 This course will span many genres of literature, both fiction and nonfiction, and will use literary analysis as a springboard for composition, vocabulary, and grammar study.

 A variety of content will be covered.
 This content includes short stories, novels, nonfiction articles, research papers, poetry, drama, vocabulary, grammar, and timed writings.
 Students will conduct close readings and discussions of a variety of titles, and they will increase their ability to use textual evidence to prove an argument.
 A complete curriculum can be found on the district website.